Saint Catherine of Siena Medical Center

-St. Catherine of Siena Medical Center is a 296-bed not-for-profit hospital located on Long Island in Smithtown, New York.
-The hospital opened in 1962 as St. John's Smithtown Hospital and was renamed St. Catherine of Siena Medical Center in 1999.
+St. Catherine of Siena Medical Center is a 296-bed, not-for-profit hospital located on Long Island in Smithtown, New York.
+The hospital opened in 1962 as St. John's Smithtown Hospital and its name was changed to its present in 1999.
 It is a major regional clinical campus for clinical clerkships and postgraduate medical training affiliated with the New York Institute of Technology College of Osteopathic Medicine, one of the largest medical schools in the United States.
-Since 2000 the hospital has been operated by Catholic Health.
+Since 2000, the hospital has been operated by Catholic Health.

 History

 Construction of the hospital began in 1962 on a 74-acre plot of land on the outskirts of Smithtown, Long Island, New York.
-It was opened in 1962 as St. John's Smithtown Hospital, a not-for-profit hospital operated by the Church Charity Foundation of Long Island.
+It was opened in 1962 as St. John's Smithtown Hospital, a not-for-profit hospital operated by the Church Charity Foundation of Long Island, an Episcopal (Anglican) organization.

-At the time of its opening the hospital had a total of 160 employees.
+At the time of its opening, the hospital had a total of 160 employees.
 By its fifth year of operation, it had grown to 357 full-time employees and 151 part-time, and had provided services to nearly 100,000 patients.
-A local Smithtown newspaper ran an article on the fifth anniversary of St. John’s opening celebrating the hospital’s delivery of Suffolk County’s millionth resident.
+A local Smithtown newspaper ran an article on the fifth anniversary of St. John's opening, celebrating the hospital's delivery of Suffolk County's millionth resident.

 With various expansions, the hospital campus has grown to 110 acres, and now has 296 hospital beds and 240 nursing home beds.
 Expansions and additions to the hospital have included: